tagniam/Turn/README.md

 Turn is a basic turn-based RPG game written in C++.

 ## History
 I wrote this game almost 5 years ago, and uploading it to GitHub was my first experience with open source.
-Now, I want to give back to the community for [Hacktoberfest 2017](https://hacktoberfest.digitalocean.com/) and encourage everyone, regardless of programming skills or knowledge, to contribute! :)
+During [Hacktoberfest 2017](https://hacktoberfest.digitalocean.com/), I wanted to give back to the community and encouraged everyone, regardless of programming skills, to contribute.
+Thank you to all the amazing contributors and see you next year!

 ## Screenshots